zdenda-online/dxcrypto/README.md

 ================================
 Simple Java library for cryptography (hashing and encryption) built purely on Java SE without transitive dependencies.

-I created this library because I was tired of object initializations of existing Java APIs.
-In many cases, a lot simplier API is needed.
-This library provides higher level abstraction over existing *java.security* and *javax.crypto* packages.
+I created this library because I was tired of object initializations of existing Java APIs and all those checked exceptions you have to take care of.
+In many cases, programmer needs simpler API, so this library provides higher level of abstraction over existing *java.security* and *javax.crypto* packages.

-If you find any issue or you would like to contribute, feel free to contact me.
+If you find any issue please contact me on my e-mail.

 Maven dependency (soon in Maven Central)
 ----------------